VenusProtocol/venus-protocol-documentation/whats-new/prime-yield.md

 ### **Overview**

 Venus Protocol is excited to announce Venus Prime, a revolutionary incentive program aimed to bolster user engagement and growth within the protocol.
 An integral part of Venus Tokenomics v3.1, Venus Prime aims to enhance rewards and promote $XVS staking, focusing on markets including USDT, USDC, BTC and ETH.
-The launch is targeted for early Q4 2023.

 ### **Venus Prime Essentials**